 You can get end rolls of plain newspaper from most newspapers.
 Its width is the longest length of your paper, and it's plain with no print.
 I use it for the following:

 Your local storage and moving establishment carries blank newspaper.
 It comes in large sheets about the same size as a full spread newspaper that has been inked with our daily news.
 It comes in a big bundle, and it is inexpensive.
-If you are moving, this is great to use as you won't get black all over your hands and items you are packing.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.